-The 14 high-calibre winners of the 2020 HSJ Partnership Awards have been announced during an awards ceremony at Park Plaza Westminster on Thursday 27th February 2020.
+The 17 high-calibre winners of the 2021 HSJ Partnership Awards have been announced during an awards ceremony at the Evolution London Tuesday 29th June 2021.

 A great variety of different sectors and industries from all over the country were represented throughout the evening.
-The diversity on display – both in terms of the projects undertaken and the teamwork showcased – demonstrated a growing dedication to work efficiently and effectively with the NHS.
+The diversity on display – both in terms of the projects undertaken and the teamwork showcased – demonstrated a growing dedication to working efficiently and effectively with the NHS, particularly during the incredibly challenging past 15 months.

-The awards ceremony was hosted by the lively and engaging Ellie Taylor who led the evening with the passion and respect that the finalists and winners rightly deserved.
+The awards ceremony was hosted by the lively and engaging Ed Gamble who led the evening with the dedication and respect that the finalists and winners rightly deserved.

 Further winners from the evening were: